vitobotta/hetzner-k3s/docs/Deleting_a_cluster.md

-# Deleting a cluster

-To delete a cluster, running
+To delete a cluster, you need to run the following command:

 ```bash
 hetzner-k3s delete --config cluster_config.yaml
 ```

-This will delete all the resources in the Hetzner Cloud project created by `hetzner-k3s` directly.
+This command will remove all the resources in the Hetzner Cloud project that were created by `hetzner-k3s`.

-**NOTE:** the load balancers and persistent volumes created by deploying your applications must be deleted manually.
-This may be addressed in a future release.
+Keep in mind that the load balancers and persistent volumes created by your applications will not be deleted automatically.
+You’ll need to remove those manually.
+This might be improved in a future update.

-Also note that being able to delete a cluster requires setting `protect_against_deletion` to `false` and that you enter the name of the cluster when you run the `delete` command to confirm that you really want to delete it.
-These measures are to prevent accidental deletion of a cluster that is not meant to be deleted.
+Additionally, to delete a cluster, you must ensure that `protect_against_deletion` is set to `false`.
+When you execute the `delete` command, you’ll also need to enter the cluster’s name to confirm the deletion.
+These steps are in place to avoid accidentally deleting a cluster you intended to keep.